 Almost anyone who has spent time studying in another country will say that it was one of the most impactful experiences of their life.
 SPSCC is passionate about offering many ways to explore the world while also focusing on your education.
-Students who study abroad gain:
+By studying abroad, you can gain:

 - Cultural sensitivity and global awareness